 Instead of wasting the sauce in the pan, I added a cup of pea pods to it and sautéed them for five minutes on high!

 They turned out heavenly.

 I think the restaurant had added some kind of bread crumbs, but these were just as good.
 Everyone LOVED them!
-They said they belonged in a five star restaurant.
-I’m sure they were just being nice, but it made proud to hear that.
+They said they belonged to a five-star restaurant.
+I’m sure they were just being nice, but it made me proud to hear that.

 Not only were the scallops good, but the sauce was phenomenal.
 They wanted something to wipe the plate clean, so I toasted some ciabatta bread.